DebayanAcharyya/ecommerce-admin/README.md

   -  Admin Panel for vendor
   -  Store Frontend

-This repository contains the code for Store Frontend
+This repository contains the code for Admin Panel

 <ins>**Key Features**</ins>: